chrisfollen/virtual_bartender/README.md

 ```

 ## Features
-- Create a user with a customizable Favorites list
 - Search for drinks by name, primary liquor, or keyword
-- See drink ingredients
+- See the ingredient lists for drinks
-- Generate a random drink
+- Generate a random drink recommendation
-- Access and update a user's Favorites list
+- Create, access, and update a list of favorite drinks

 ## Status
-This project is finished with the possibility of expanding the functionality or refactoring the code
+This project is currently finished.
+We may introduce new features (e.g. making requests to an external API) or refactor existing code going forward.

 ## Inspiration
-This project was build for our Flatiron School Mod 1 CLI app.
-Being cocktail enthusiasts, and studying in an intensive coding bootcamp, we all needed a way to find cocktail recipes and recommendation more quickly at the end of a long day.
+We built CompuTender as our Mod 1 CLI app project.
+Being the cocktail enthusiasts we are, we designed this app to be the perfect companion after a long day at coding bootcamp.

 ## Contact
 CompuTender was created by [Chris Follen](https://www.linkedin.com/in/chrisfollen/), [Jamon Dixon](https://www.linkedin.com/in/jamondixon/), and [Steven Yi](https://www.linkedin.com/in/stevenliuyi/)

 Feel free to reach out!